-Much like the American document, the French declaration included Enlightenment philosophies, such as equal rights and popular sovereignty.
+Much like the American document, the French declaration included Enlightenment principles, such as equal rights and popular sovereignty.

 Americans' Victory Encouraged the French

-The Americans’ victory over the British may have been the single greatest impact on the French Revolution.
+The Americans’ victory over the British may have been one of the greatest catalysts for the French Revolution.